LoqLab/loq/README.md

 ## Problems:

-For some reason, automatic pasting might not work in some terminals.
-In such cases, you will have to manually paste the text.
+Automatic text insertion uses the Linux accessibility API (AT-SPI) to directly place text at the cursor position.
+This should work in most GTK and Qt applications that support the accessibility APIs.
+If insertion fails, the script will fall back to the traditional clipboard paste method using xdotool, but this might not work in some terminals.
+In such cases, you may need to manually paste the text.

+You may need to enable accessibility features in your system settings for AT-SPI to work properly.
+On Ubuntu, go to Settings → Accessibility → Screen Reader and ensure accessibility services are enabled.

 ## Contributing: